India opens first phase of longest expressway from Delhi to Mumbai - KESQ

 In contrast, Indian trains are notoriously unreliable, and narrow roads with potholes severely impact travel time throughout the country.

-For Modi, who swept to power in 2014 on a ticket of nationalism and a promise of future greatness, the expressway can be seen as a powerful tool for social integration and political influence, connecting disparate regions with key cities.
+One project that aims to improve the country’s railways is the Western Dedicated Freight Corridor.
+The under-construction 1,506-kilometer (935 mile) route will eventually connect the city of Dadri in the northern state of Uttar Pradesh to the Navi Mumbai, Maharashtra.
+It is expected to decongest India’s railway network and increase the average speed of goods-carrying trains.

-The Western Dedicated Freight Corridor is a currently-under-construction 1,506 kilometer (935 mile) route that will connect the city of Dadri in the northern state of Uttar Pradesh to the city of Navi Mumbai in Maharashtra.
-It is expected to decongest India’s existing railway network and increase the average speed of goods-carrying trains.
+For Modi, who swept to power in 2014 on a ticket of nationalism and a promise of future greatness, these projects can be seen as a powerful tool for social integration and political influence, connecting disparate regions with key cities.

 “The Delhi-Mumbai Expressway and the Western Dedicated Freight Corridor are going to become two strong pillars of progress for Rajasthan and the country,” he said on Sunday.
 “We are making a competent, capable and prosperous India.”